grski/junior-python/en/chapters/chapter-18-paperwork-and-money.md

 2. **Growth Stage Companies**
    - Mix of salary and equity
    - More stable but still significant upside
-   - Clearer path to liquidity
+   - Clearer path to seeing the value

 3. **Established Companies**
    - RSUs as part of standard compensation